billpsomas/simpool/README.md

 This repository is released under the Apache 2.0 license as found in the [LICENSE](LICENSE) file.

 ## Citation
-If you find this repository useful, please consider giving a star :star: and citation:
+If you find this repository useful, please consider giving a star 🌟 and citation:
 ```
 @InProceedings{psomas2023simpool,
     author    = {Psomas, Bill and Kakogeorgiou, Ioannis and Karantzalos, Konstantinos and Avrithis, Yannis},